Zygo/bees/README.md

   blocks or filesystems with many snapshots (although this limit is far greater than the effective limit imposed by the *slow backref* bug).

+* `LOGICAL_INO` on compressed extents returns a list of root/inode/offset tuples matching the extent bytenr of its argument.
+On uncompressed extents, any r/i/o tuple whose extent offset does not match the argument's extent offset is discarded, i.e. only the single 4K block matching the argument is returned, so a complete map of the extent references requires calling `LOGICAL_INO` for every single block of the extent.
+This is undesirable behavior for Bees, which wants a list of all extent refs referencing a data extent (i.e. Bees wants the compressed-extent behavior in all cases).

+* `LOGICAL_INO` is only called from one thread at any time per process.
+  This means at most one core is irretrievably stuck in this ioctl.

 * `FILE_EXTENT_SAME` is arbitrarily limited to 16MB.
 This is less than 128MB which is the maximum extent size that can be created by defrag or prealloc.
 Bees avoids feedback loops this can generate while